Yuu-taremayu/myresearch3/README.md

 Managing risk of information disclosure and losing (and more) for your secret file.

 ## Future
- - add options that the number of shares and threshold
+ - ~add options that the number of shares and threshold~ (implemented)
  - secure coding like memory management, and more
+ - able to process image file, pdf and more(now, this program can process only text file).